ktorio/ktor-documentation/topics/websocket_serialization.md

 ### CBOR serializer {id="register_cbor"}
-To register the CBOR serializer in your application, create a `KotlinxWebsocketSerializationConverter` instance with the `Cbor` parameter and assign this instance to the `contentConverter` property:
+To register the CBOR serializer in the WebSockets [configuration](websocket.md#configure), create a `KotlinxWebsocketSerializationConverter` instance with the `Cbor` parameter and assign this instance to the `contentConverter` property:

 ```kotlin
 import io.ktor.server.plugins.*